edbzn/edbzn.github.io/content/blog/how-to-configure-dns-using-heroku-and-google-domains/index.md

 ---
 title: How to configure DNS using Heroku and Google Domains
 date: '2019-05-25T00:00:00.000Z'
+description: Learn how to configure DNS using Heroku and Google Domains to point your custom domains to your Heroku apps.
+tags: [heroku, dns, google-domains]
 ---

 My app is composed of two Docker images, the first one is a JavaScript SPA and second one is the server which is a Node.js API.
 The client basically call the API through HTTP.
 Here is the `Dockerfile` for the client.